 My youngest son’s SAT scores did not automatically qualify him for admission to his top choice of universities.
-Homeschooled students who aren’t automatically admitted each go through an individual review process where a committee looks at high school grades, extra-curricular activities and awards, and recommendation letters.
+He would need to go through an individual review process where a committee looks at high school grades, extra-curricular activities and awards, and recommendation letters.
 After touring the campus in November and learning about the program he was interested in, he became more and more excited about the prospect of going to this particular university.

 And as we did I could feel my own anxiety begin to mount.
 It was his math scores I was concerned about—the ones on his score report where the College Board states “Your scores indicate you are close to being on track for college readiness, but you need to continue to strengthen your skills.”